 What if I think My Code is Wrong?

-The tax authorities may get your tax code wrong if your tax is complicated, if you have recently retired, if you have moved jobs or some of your taxable benefits are no longer in existence.
+The tax authorities may get your tax code wrong if your tax is complicated, if you've recently retired, if you have moved jobs or some of your taxable benefits are no longer in existence.
 You need to inform your local HMRC tax centre yourself or get your accountant to inform them of any changes that have occurred in your circumstances.

-More information on tax codes can be found on the HMRC site here
+More information on tax codes can be found on the HMRC site here.